TheLastBanana/Churro/README.md

 2. Its filling -- either 'o' (unfilled) or '*' (filled)
 3. Its tail length

+A '{' always indicates the beginning of a churro.
+Any other characters between churros are ignored.

 Literals
 --------
 Left-facing churros, also known as "literal churros," represent data.
 When a